brunolm/blog-posts/c#/using-reflection-in-net.md

 tags: [.net, c#, reflection]
 ---

-Reflection uses the object of type <code>Type</code> that describes assemblies, modules, types...
+Reflection uses the object of type `Type` that describes assemblies, modules, types...

 Through reflection it is possible to do many different things, for example:
 <ul>